falkaer/the-guide/m2_concurrency/s3_atomics.md

 # Atomics
-If a mutex is a horse, an atomic is a pony.
-Except, like a pony that's much faster than a horse.
+If a lock, such as a mutex, is a horse, an atomic is a pony.
+Except, it's like a pony that's much faster than a horse.
 The smaller a region serialized through synchronization, the more potential concurrency we can have and the less likely things will go wrong.
 So what is an atomic?

 Atomic operations are a special kind of very small lock.
 Atomics are specific to certain data types